Cat Diets: When the Scale Won’t Budge

 Changing your cat’s food to a “light” or weight management formula without modifying other aspects of your cat’s care often fails to produce successful weight loss.
 The key to successful weight loss is a comprehensive program that controls calories from all sources, increases activity (aka exercise), and reduces or eliminates behaviors that contribute to obesity.

 Weight control cat foods, even those labeled as “light,” “lite” or “low calorie,” can vary greatly in calorie content.
 Compared to adult maintenance diets, some weight management cat foods really may not be low in calories.
-So if you’re not measuring how much food you’re putting in kitty’s bowl, now’s the time to start because cats can gain weight on a weight control food if they eat too much of it.
+So if you’re not measuring how much food you’re putting in kitty’s bowl, now’s the time to start because cats can gain weight on weight control food if they eat too much of it.
 A recent study found measuring cups were not a precise way to measure dry dog foods, and veterinary nutritionists suspect the same is true for dry cat foods.
 If you have a food scale at home that allows you to weigh food in grams, that may be a more accurate option for measuring your cat’s food.

 You may also need to reduce the number of food treats and eliminate all table foods from your cat’s diet.
 If your cat gets medication hidden in a food treat, those calories need to be counted as part of your cat’s daily calorie allowance.

-Try keeping a food journal for your cat to track what kitty is being given to eat.
+Try keeping a food journal for your cat to track what your kitty is being given to eat.
 It may help identify potential sources of extra calories.

 RELATED POST: Five Tips for Starting Your Cat on a Weight Loss Program